 Brian Miller Scholarship

 This scholarship is awarded each year to one or more deserving students studying Rangeland Conservation at the University of Idaho.
 The scholarship is made possible by Idaho Section’s donations to the Brian Miller Memorial Endowment, maintained within the University of Idaho Foundation.

 Resources for Educators

-If you are planning to head into a classroom or head out into the field with a group of students teach them about rangelands, there are several excellent teaching resources available from the University of Idaho and the Idaho Rangeland Resources Commission.
+If you are planning to head into a classroom or head out into the field with a group of students teach them about rangelands, there are several excellent teaching resources available from the Idaho Rangeland Resources Commission.

 Also, check out Wrangle, an rangeland exploration website that is packed with great information from across the globe, including videos, photos, and gigapans.
 A whatapan?
 Go ahead…check it out for yourself!